mustafashabib/eatPalestine/_recipes/fattoush.md

 comments: false
 share: true
 servings: 6 servings
-ingredients: ['Romaine lettuce (1 head)', 'Tomatoes (2 medium)', 'English or Persian cucumbers (2 small Persian or 1 large English cucumber)', 'Radishes (2 or 3 bulbs)', 'Green onion (5 sprigs)', 'Fresh mint and flat leaf parsley (A few sprigs)', 'Fresh garlic (One clove)', 'Fresh lemon juice (2 large lemons or roughly 1/2 cup)', 'Pita bread (1 loaf)', 'Extra virgin olive oil (1/2 cup)', 'Salt (1 teaspoon)', 'Sumac (1 tablespoon)']
+ingredients: ['Romaine lettuce (1 head)', 'Tomatoes (2 medium)', 'English or Persian cucumbers (2 small Persian or 1 large English cucumber)', 'Radishes (2 or 3 bulbs)', 'Green onion (5 sprigs)', 'Fresh mint and flat leaf parsley (A few sprigs)', 'Pitted olives (1/4 cup)', 'Fresh garlic (One clove)', 'Fresh lemon juice (2 large lemons or roughly 1/2 cup)', 'Pita bread (1 loaf)', 'Extra virgin olive oil (1/2 cup)', 'Salt (1 teaspoon)', 'Sumac (1 tablespoon)']
 instructions: ['1.
 Peel the cucumbers and finely dice them and the tomatoes.', '2.
 Thinly slice the radishes.', '3.
 Finely chop the green onion and the herbs.', '4.
-Combine the cut vegetables all together in a large bowl.', "5.
+Roughly chop the olives.', '5.
+Combine the cut vegetables all together in a large bowl.', "6.
 Cut the pita into chips and fry them until they turn crispy.
-Add them to the vegetables once they're cool.", '6.
-For the dressing, combine the lemon juice, olive oil, crushed garlic, sumac, and salt and whisk them all together.', '7.
+Add them to the vegetables once they're cool.", '7.
+For the dressing, combine the lemon juice, olive oil, crushed garlic, sumac, and salt and whisk them all together.', '8.
 Dress the salad right before serving.
 If you have leftovers, save the dressing and salad separately to keep the vegetables and pita chips crisp.']
 ---